jesselibra/RepData_PeerAssessment1/PA1.md

 ```

 ## What is the average daily activity pattern?
-The average daily pattern shows very low steps between 0 and the 500th interval then a rise to around 50 steps per interval with a peak at the 835 interval.
-After this peak, steps hover between 50 and 100 sets per interval until
+The average daily pattern shows very low steps between 0 and the 500th interval then a rise to around 50 steps per interval with a maximum of 206 steps at the 835th interval.
+After this peak, steps hover between 50 and 100 sets per interval until they decline around 1900.

 ```r
 averageday <- data %>%